argoproj/argo-cd/docs/roadmap.md

 ### Config Management Tools Integrations

-Community likes the first class support of Helm, Kustomize and keep requesting to support more tools.
+The community likes the first class support of Helm, Kustomize and keeps requesting support for more tools.
-Argo CD provides mechanism to integrate with any config management tool.
-We need to enhance investigate why it is not enough and implement missing features.
+Argo CD provides a mechanism to integrate with any config management tool.
+We need to investigate why it is not enough and implement missing features.

 ### Resource Actions Revamp

 Resource actions is very powerful but literally hidden feature.
-Documentation is totally missing and therefore adoption is poor.
-We need to document and promote it.
-Then iterate and work on enhancements:
+Documentation is missing and therefore adoption is poor.
+We need to document and promote it, and then iterate and work on enhancements:
 - hard to configure unless you are Argo CD ninja;
 - half done parameters support: we have backend but no UI/CLI for it;
 - configuration issue: it is impossible to share actions as a YAML file since ALL resource customizations are stored in one config map key;